 Lenet-5 with batch normalization

-On the clean Lenet-5 structure above, an l2 weight decay has been implemented.
-Both kernel and bias weights wereon each layer output batch normalization has been applied decayed.
+On the clean Lenet-5 structure above, on each layer output batch normalization has been applied.

 Figure 4 - Accuracy (left) and loss (right) graphs for a Lenet-5 model with batch normalization

 From the graphs it appears that a larger amount of resonance occurred together with overfitting.
 The resonation of values over the training set indicates worse regulation in comparison to the weight decay and dropout techniques.
 Yet, it appears that BN force the values to resonate around some sort of a constant average value.
 This might indicate about the BN operation as a network stabilizer.